RudjiGames/rapp/README.md

 * Multiple applications in one binary
 * Window functions

-Built-in [**rprof**](https://github.com/milostosic/rprof) CPU profiler is optional and needs to be explicitly requested when generating project files, for example:
+[**rprof**](https://github.com/milostosic/rprof) CPU profiler is an optional dependency and needs to be explicitly requested when generating project files, for example:

       GENie --with-rprof vs2022